 Mecila: Maria Sibylla Merian Centre Conviviality - Inequality in Latin America

-Mecila is financially supported by the German Federal Ministry of Education and Research (BMBF) from April 2017 until March 2020.
-After this preliminary phase, the consortium can receive grants for a main phase of another six years.
+Mecila is financially supported by the German Federal Ministry of Education and Research (BMBF).

 The Centre’s headquarters have been stablished in São Paulo (Brazil) by a consortium composed of three German institutions: Freie Universität Berlin; Ibero-Amerikanisches Institut, Berlin; and Universität zu Köln, Cologne, as well as four Latin American institutions: Universidade de São Paulo and Centro Brasileiro de Análise e Planejamento, São Paulo, Brazil, Instituto de Investigaciones en Humanidades y Ciencias Sociales (CONICET / Universidad Nacional de La Plata), La Plata, Argentina, and El Colegio de México, Mexico City, Mexico.
 The Centre draws on the existing long-term cooperation between these institutions.